 Written byChris Bing

-The U.S. government’s counterintelligence investigation into the so-called Shadow Brokers group is currently focused on identifying a disgruntled, former U.S. intelligence community insider, multiple people familiar with the matter told CyberScoop.
+The U.S. government’s counterintelligence investigation into the so-called Shadow Brokers group is currently focused on a former U.S. intelligence community insider, multiple people familiar with the matter told CyberScoop.

 Sources tell CyberScoop that former NSA employees have been contacted by investigators in the probe to discover how a bevy of elite computer hacking tools fell into the Shadow Brokers’ possession.